Ecuador Kayaking Trips

 Rent?
 Yes – We can help you lineup a rental kayak.

 Arrive?
-You arrive in Flagstaff AZ by 7pm on August 30th for a trip orientation at Little America Hotel.
-Reduced rate for AZRA folks.
+You arrive in Flagstaff AZ by 7pm on August 29th for a trip orientation at Little America Hotel.
+The Little America offers a reduced rate for AZRA folks.
 2515 E. Butler Ave Flagstaff AZ.
-If you are driving and bringing your own kayak you must arrive by 10am on the 30th to drop your boat off at AZRA’s warehouse.
+If you are driving and bringing your own kayak you must arrive by 10am on the 29th to drop your boat off at AZRA’s warehouse.
 Warehouse address is 4050 E. Huntington Dr. Flagstaff

 Driving?
 Leave your car parked at Little America’s parking lot.
 AZRA takes care of the transportation to and from Flagstaff.

 Skills?
-As long as you have a solid combat roll and Class III+ to Class IV skills you’ll love it!
+As long as you have a solid combat roll and Class III+ skills you’ll love it!

 Rafters?
 Absolutely – If you don’t kayak you can ride a raft.